Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Crystal structure

-As specified in FIG.~\ref{FIG1}(a) and seen in (b)-(d), of the twelve Mo sites in the primitive cell, six are inequivalent.
-Four of these (dark green Mo1 and Mo4, and green Mo2 and Mo5) are six-fold coordinated in the $\pm x$, $\pm y$, and $\pm z$ directions with O (dark yellow and yellow) and form a network of \emph{corner-sharing} MoO$_{6}$ \emph{octahedra}.
-The remaining two types of Mo (light green Mo3 and Mo6) are four-fold coordinated with O (yellow and light yellow).
-The latter, tetrahedrally coordinated Mo atoms (light green, set in parentheses in the following) form double layers perpendicular to $\mathbf{a,}$ which separate the network of corner-sharing MoO$_{6}$ octahedra into \emph{slabs.}
+As specified in FIG.$~$\ref{FIG1}~(a), of the twelve Mo sites in the primitive cell, six are inequivalent.
+Four of these (dark-green Mo1 and Mo4, and green Mo2 and Mo5) are six-fold coordinated with oxygen (dark yellow and yellow) in the $\pm x$, $\pm y$, and $\pm z$ directions and form a network of \emph{corner-sharing} MoO$_{6}$ \emph{octahedra.} We shall call them octahedral molybdenums.
+The remaining two types of Mo (light-green Mo3 and Mo6) are four-fold coordinated with oxygen (yellow and light yellow).
+The latter, \emph{tetrahedrally }coordinated Mo atoms (light green, set in parentheses in the following) form double layers, which separate the network of corner-sharing MoO$_{6}$ octahedra into \emph{slabs.} The crystals cleave between slabs.

-Such a slab has the form of a \emph{staircase} with steps of \emph{bi-ribbons } stacked with period $\mathbf{c}$ as seen in (c).
+Such a slab has the form of a \emph{staircase} with steps of \emph{bi-ribbons } stacked with period $\mathbf{c}$ as seen in~FIG.$~$\ref{FIG1}~(c).
 Schematically, this is:

-where the octahedral molybdenums lying in the same $ac$-plane, separated by $ \mathbf{b}/2,$ are either normal- or bold-faced.
-A \emph{single ribbon} is four octahedral molybdenums wide and, as seen in (a) and (d), lies in the horizontal $xy$-plane containing the vectors $\mathbf{c+a=}$ $3(\mathbf{x+y} ) $ and $\mathbf{b=y-x,}$ and extends indefinitely in the $b$-direction.
-The lower half of a bi-ribbon consist of (Mo3) - Mo2 - Mo1 - Mo4 - Mo5 - (Mo6) \emph{strings }separated by $\mathbf{b}$ and can be taken either (see (a)) as a zigzag line changing translation between $\mathbf{y}$ and $\mathbf{x}$ and thus running along $\mathbf{c+a}$, or as a nearly straight line running along $\mathbf{x,}$ or as one running along $\mathbf{y}$ (see (d) and the picture below).
-In the following, we shall refer to these as respectively $ \left( \mathbf{c+a}\right) $-zigzag, $\mathbf{x}$-, and $\mathbf{y}$ strings.
-Such a ribbon is as shown schematically below to the left:
+where the octahedral molybdenums lying in the same $ac$-plane are either normal- or bold-faced.
+The distance between such $ac$-planes is $\frac{ \mathbf{b}}{2}.$ A \emph{single ribbon} is \emph{four} octahedral molybdenums \emph{wide} and, as seen here:

+and in FIG.s$~$\ref{FIG1}~(c) and (d), extends indefinitely in the $b$ -direction and lies in the horizontal $xy$-plane containing the vectors $ \mathbf{b=y-x}$ and $\mathbf{c+a=}$ $3(\mathbf{x+y})$.
+The lower half of a bi-ribbon, seen in the left-hand panel of Chart (\ref{xy}), consist of (Mo3) - Mo2 - Mo1 - Mo4 - Mo5 - (Mo6) \emph{strings }separated by $\mathbf{b}$ and can be taken either as a zigzag line changing translation between $\mathbf{y} $ and $\mathbf{x,}$ and thus running along $\mathbf{c+a}$, or as a nearly straight line running along $\mathbf{x,}$ or as one running along $\mathbf{y} $ [see (d) and (\ref{xy})].
+In the following, we shall refer to these as respectively $\left( \mathbf{c+a}\right) $-zigzag, $\mathbf{x}$-, and $ \mathbf{y}$ strings.